 It always amazes me how interviewees often stick their foot in their mouth when it comes to some of the most basic interview questions.
 The biggest rule of thumb for developing good interview answers is to practice beforehand.
 Work with a friend, colleague, or professional career coach to hone your responses.

-1. No matter what the question, giving TOO MUCH INFORMATION is the kiss of death.
-Your answer should be brief and to the point.
+1. No matter what the question, giving too much information is the kiss of death.
+Your answers should be brief and to the point.
 Any meandering or veering off the path will only lead you astray.
-While you may think that adding more detail is a plus because you provide more information, all it serves to do is annoy the interviewer and make her think you can’t follow simple instructions.
+While you may think that adding more detail is a plus because you provide more information, all it serves to do is annoy the interviewer and make him or her think you can’t follow simple instructions.
 A short explanation will allow for an interesting dialogue that will drive camaraderie with the interviewer.

-2. If you are asked about your previous boss, NEVER – I repeat – NEVER, bad mouth him.
-Even if he was an embezzling scoundrel who came to work drunk and took all the credit for every good thing you did; you will only hurt yourself by providing a negative report.
-You will look like a whiner, and worse – a troublemaker.
+2. If you are asked about your previous boss, never—I repeat—never, bad mouth him.
+Even if he or she was an embezzling scoundrel who came to work drunk and took all the credit for every good thing you did; you will only hurt yourself by providing a negative report.
+You will look like a whiner, and worse—a troublemaker.
 When answering interview questions, present things in the most positive light.
 In the case of an ornery boss, you might say that you didn’t feel his management style was in line with the positive direction you wish to take with your career.
 If asked for specifics, you can politely say that you had differing work styles and work ethics.
 Period.
 There is no need to elaborate beyond this.